Annapurna in the Monsoon Day 7: To the Base Camp on a Trail of Flowers

 A memorial at the place that he loved, and where he left the world doing what he loved.
 With friends who loved him and who named the route he explored after him.

 For a moment I thought we had basically arrived, and that the built guesthouse precincts of Annapurna Base Camp would momentarily loom out from the fog.

 But no. From here there was still some hiking to be done.

-The fog swathed everything in white, but my guide picked her way confidently on across a landscape that in my mind feels a bit like the Dead Marshes in Lord of the Rings, except without the dead people in the water.
+The fog swathed everything in white, but my guide picked her way confidently across a landscape that in my mind felt a bit like the Dead Marshes in Lord of the Rings, except without the dead people in the water.

-So we walked a little bit on and found a narrower gap.
+We walked a little bit onward and found a narrower gap.

 Reaching Annapurna Base Camp